2.9. Functions Operating on Vectors¶

 2.9.1.
 Replacing Loops with Vectorized Code¶

-As mentioned in Vectors and Matrices in MATLAB, MATLAB can operate on whole vectors and matrices with a single arithmetic expression.
+As mentioned in For Loops and Vectors and Matrices in MATLAB, MATLAB can operate on whole vectors and matrices with a single arithmetic expression.
 Code that takes advantage of this feature is said to be vectorized.
 Such code has two benefits over code that uses loops to iterate over the elements of vectors.
 First and most importantly, writing vectorized code can be simpler and faster than writing code using loops.
-Secondly, vectorized code runs faster because MATLAB’s interpreter runs less, and optimized, compiled code runs more to perform the calculations.
+Secondly, vectorized code runs faster because MATLAB’s interpreter runs less, and optimized, compiled code runs more.

 The functions tic